OskarJ1993/Scissors--paper-and-rock/README.md

 - HTML5
 - CSS3
 - JavaScript
+- GitHub
+- Google Fonts

 ## Testing

+#### Browser testing

+- I have tested that the site works on Windows computer and Macos laptop.
+- The site work with following browsers for desktop: Chrome, Safari and Firefox.
+-  The site has been tested with Android and Ios handheld using: Chrome, Safari and Firefox.

+#### Responsive testing

+- Using Chrome developer tools the site has been tested with responsiveness.
+- Using Chrome developer tools the site has been tested with small screens (Iphone 4) to very large screens up to 5k.
 ### Code Validation

 - The site will be tested using W3C Markup Validator, W3C Css Validator, LightHouse and JsHint.

 #### W3C Markup Validator
 - Html Validator is showing one error coused by img src is not decleared.
 But it is declered in JavaScript.